legendarycode3/shared-wallet/README.md

     * Returns `false` if  the address is not permitted.
     * Does not modify contract state.
 * ****`allowance(address user)`:**** Returns the current withdrawal allowance assigned to a specified address.
 The function:
-    * Reads the user's allowance  from the allowance mapping.
+    * Reads the user's allowance  from the `allowance` mapping.
+    * Returns the remaining